StanfordBDHG/XCTRuntimeAssertions/Sources/RuntimeAssertions/RuntimeAssertions.docc/RuntimeAssertions.md

 Always call this method in your System under Test.
 Only if requested within a unit test, their implementations are swapped to assert a runtime assertion.
-Release builds will completely optimize out this runtime support library and direct calls to the original Swift implementation.
+Release builds will completely optimize out this runtime support library and direct calls to the original Swift implementation, unless the program is running in an XCTest environment.

 ### Configure your System under Test